-Contact contains local contact details for teams, services and partner organisations.
-It also has a contact form, for you to send a message to the named single point of contact in your organisation who oversees the coordination of this online APPP resource, should you have a comment or suggestion you wish to make.
+- Contact has a contact form for you to send a message to Jackie Nolan, South Tyneside LSCB and SAB Board Manager, who oversee the coordination of this APPP, should you have a comment or suggestion you wish to make.

 This manual has a number of different options to aide online reading.
 When you are on the home page, choose ‘Accessibility’ drop down menu on the right side of the screen.
 There is large text, green, blue or pink backgrounds, yellow text on a black background or you can return to the default setting.
 You can use large text with any of the other options.

 In addition, the site is designed to be accessible for users of text only and screen reader software programs which allow blind or visually impaired users to read the text that is displayed on the computer screen with a speech synthesizer or braille display.
 Our content is consistently structured, including headings, which makes using the software on our site easier.
 Also, when viewed though screen reader software, every page has a ‘Skip to main content’ link which allows software users to go straight to the main content of that page instead of receiving the full navigation options every time.
 Please share this information with blind or visually impaired colleagues.